zhaofeng-shu33/principal_sequence_of_partition/README.md

 and compare the results with *kmeans*, *affinity propagation* and *spectral clustering*.

 # Reference
-1. [2016]Info-Clustering: A Mathematical Theory for Data Clustering
+1. [2016] Info-Clustering: A Mathematical Theory for Data Clustering
 1. [https://github.com/ktrmnm/SFM](https://github.com/ktrmnm/SFM)
+1. [2010] A Faster Algorithm for Computing the Principal Sequence of Partitions of a Graph
 # ChangeLog
 * Version 1.1: expose `Gaussian2DGraph` (C++) class, which can be used directly in python.
 * Version 1.2: expose `PyGraph` (C++) class, which is high customizable in python.